How to Water Plants During a Heat Wave (Without Making It Worse)

 Dialing back the fertilizer

 If you inject liquid nutrients into your drip lines, you need to adjust your mix during a heat wave.
+(See our guide on how to choose the best hydroponic nutrients for more on standard mixing).
 When the weather is nice, a fast-growing plant drinks a ton of water and takes up plenty of dilute fertilizer with it.
 But when the heat forces them to sip slowly, pumping them full of heavy nutrients is a bad idea.

 Raymond